-The Board has also adopted whistleblower procedures, which allow officers and employees who have any complaint or concern regarding accounting, internal accounting standards or auditing matters to be reported on a confidential and anonymous basis.
-Complaints can be made by e-mail or mailed to the Chairman of the Audit Committee, which is responsible for overseeing the whistleblowing procedures.
+The Board has also adopted whistleblower procedures, which allow officers and employees who have any complaint or concern regarding accounting, internal accounting controls or auditing matters to be reported on a confidential and anonymous basis.
+Complaints can be made via e-mail or mail to the Chairman of the Audit Committee, who is responsible for overseeing the whistleblowing procedures.